 Hospital asset management

 Apart from patient monitoring, another area where IoT is irreplaceable is hospital asset management.
 Today’s medical facilities own a lot of sophisticated devices and costly equipment.
 An outage or a sudden breakage of these devices when so many patients are relying on them may lead to grave consequences.
-IoT in hospitals, on the other hand, helps to monitor the state of these devices and schedule timely replacements or repairs.
+Using IoT in hospitals, on the other hand, helps to monitor the state of these devices and schedule timely replacements or repairs.

 Healthcare wearables promote responsibility and help patients stick to their healthcare routines.
 Connected to a smartphone, a wristband, or any other consumer healthcare monitoring gadget reminds patients to exercise, eat healthily and monitors medicine intake.
 It may even automatically schedule an appointment with a physician based on the health information they collect.